 When it comes to the rooms, they truly reflect the style of the original Casa Monica.
 Some window frames are placed low to the floor -- an architectural feature that was part of the original hotel.
 These windows may provide a little less lighting, but children will love to gaze out them, and the unique placement still provides a gorgeous view.

 3. You can eat like a king.

 Casa Monica is home to three dining areas.
-Their full-service restaurant is 95 Cordova, an elegant on-site dining room where guests can enjoy breakfast, lunch, and dinner throughout the year.
-The 95 Cordova menu includes such mouth-watering entrees as Braised Pork Osso Bucco, Savannah Style Shrimp & Grits, and Bahamian Lobster Tail and Crab Risotto, as well as Black Angus steaks from the Kessler's Chophouse menu.
+Their full-service restaurant is Casa Brava, an elegant on-site dining room where guests can enjoy breakfast, lunch, and dinner throughout the year.
+The Casa Brava menu includes such mouth-watering entrees as Braised Pork Osso Bucco, Savannah Style Shrimp & Grits, and Bahamian Lobster Tail and Crab Risotto, as well as Black Angus steaks from the Kessler's Chophouse menu.

 4. And drink like one too.

 The Cobalt Lounge has a stocked liquor bar with wine, beer, mixed drinks, and a refined martini menu.
 They have drink specials every day of the week.
 The Cobalt Lounge menu is available everyday from 11 a.m.
 Bloody Marys to 11 p.m.
 Scotch, and everything in between, including $1 off happy hour Monday through Thursday from 4 to 7 p.m.

 5. Valet parking is the greatest creature comfort.